debuglevel/ansible-playbook-template/README.md

 molecule init scenario -r vhosts -d docker --verifier-name testinfra testinfra # To create tests using the testinfra verifier (I assume it to be less cumbersome than writing tests using Ansible)
 ```

+Note: Idempotence is tested with any verifier as it is part of the `idempotence` step.
+You therefore do not need an extra `ansible` verifier to ensure it.

 ### Run all test scenarios

 To not only run `default`, but just all scenarios: